+We incur

-We incur research and development costs during the process of researching and developing our technologies and future offerings.
-We expense these costs as incurred unless such costs qualify for capitalization under applicable guidance.
+The Company incurs research and development ("R&D") costs during the process of researching and developing our technologies and future offerings.
+We expense The Company expenses these costs as incurred unless such costs qualify for capitalization under applicable guidance.
 The Company reviews acquired R&D and licenses to determine if they should be capitalized or expensed under U.S. GAAP standards.